shravan160106/Portfolio_on_S3/README.md

 ## 🧠 About Me
-Currently pursuing my B.E in Computer Engineering, building a foundation in Cloud Computing, DevOps, and AI Engineering.
+Building a foundation in Cloud Computing, DevOps, and AI Engineering.

 ---